-5.19.100 - Appeal and Petition Processes.
+5.19.110 - Appeal and Petition Processes.

 A. Within ten (10) calendar days after the date of a decision by the Director on an application for a UDCB permit or a renewal of such, an appeal from said decision must be filed by the applicant or any other interested party.
 The appeal shall be submitted to the Bureau of Planning at 250 Frank H. Ogawa Plaza, 2nd Floor, Oakland, CA 94612.
 In the event the last date of appeal falls on a weekend or holiday when City offices are closed, the next date such offices are open for business shall be the last date of appeal.
 Such appeal shall be made on a form prescribed by the Bureau of Planning and shall be filed with such Department, along with the appropriate fees required by the City's Master Fee Schedule.
-The appeal shall state specifically wherein it is claimed there was an error or abuse of discretion by the Director or wherein his or her decision is not supported by the evidence in the record.
-The appeal itself must raise each and every issue that is contested, along with all the arguments and evidence in the record, which supports the basis of the appeal and/or in court.
-In considering the appeal, the City Administrator shall determine whether the proposal conforms to the requirements of this Chapter, and may grant or deny a permit or require such changes in the proposed use or impose such reasonable conditions of approval as are in its judgment necessary to ensure conformity to said criteria.
-The written decision of the City Administrator shall be find and shall be made within sixty (60) days of the submission of the appeal.
+The appeal application must be complete and shall state specifically wherein it is claimed there was an error or abuse of discretion by the Director or wherein his or her decision is not supported by the evidence in the record.
+The appeal itself must raise each and every issue that is contested, along with all the arguments and evidence in the record, which supports the basis of the appeal; failure to do so will preclude the appellant from raising such issues during the appeal and/or in court.